Emblem of the Kirghiz Soviet Socialist Republic: First version

 On August 14, 1936, a competition was announced to create the arms of the future Kirghiz SSR.
 In the conditions of the competition it was established that the coat of arms should coincide in shape with the USSR coat of arms, have the image of a five-pointed star, sickle and hammer, the motto "Workers of all countries, unite!" and the name of the republic.
 The main geographical and economic features of the republic were to be reflected in the coat of arms: the geographical position was suggested to be depicted by images of mountains with snowy peaks in the rays of the rising sun, and economic - by symbols of animal husbandry, grain farming and cotton growing.
 The wreath in the coat of arms was proposed to be made from wheat ears and cotton branches with buds.

 On September 8, 1936, the jury of the contest summed up its results, with 23 authors submitted 36 projects.

 The first prize, with 3.000 rubles was obtained by associate professor of the Moscow Polygraphic Institute Oksana Trofimovna Pavlenko (1895-1991).
-Even though her coat of arms wasn't used immediately, her design became the basis of the official version of the coat of arms.
-The change from her design was to remove the trident on the top of the sketcha and add the ram's head and the horse to the drawing.
+Even though her coat of arms was not used immediately, her design became the basis of the official version of the coat of arms.
+The change from her design was to remove the trident on the top of the sketch and add the ram's head and the horse to the drawing.

 The award for the artistic execution of projects was marked by the Dean of the Faculty of Painting of the All-Union Artistic and Technical Institute (VKHUTEIN), Honored Artist of the RSFSR, Hungarian-Internationalist Béla Uitz, but because of the complexity of the composition, his projects could not be used as a state emblem.
 The prizes were also awarded to Vasiliev, Kolokolnikov, Podkhapov (the head of a bull is depicted in the project at the bottom of the coat of arms) and Ryndin, as well as Laszlo Meszaros.

 Second version

 According to the new Constitution of the USSR, adopted on December 5, 1936, by the Extraordinary VIII Congress of Soviets of the USSR, the Kirghiz ASSR was withdrawn from the RSFSR and transformed into the Union Kyrgyz Socialist Republic, the Constitution of which was adopted on March 23, 1937, Extraordinary V All-Kyrgyz Congress of Soviets.
 In its 115th article contained a description of the coat of arms:

 The name of the republic in the Kyrgyz language: "Qьrƣьz S.S.R."
-(Kyrgyz S.S.R.), the motto: "BYTKYL DYJNӨ PROLETARLARЬ, BIRIKKILE!"
+(Kyrgyz S.S.R.), the motto: "ВYTKYL DYJNӨ PROLETARLARЬ, ВIRIKKILE!"
 (Workers of the whole world, unite!).

 The motive of the ornament - in the form of plant shoots with leaves - is found especially often in appliqués on koshmas.
 The white edge of the ornamental stalk in the socket imitates the technique of Kyrgyz embroidery.
 Inside the arch there are lilac, sunlit peaks of Ala-Too mountain ranges.
 The coat of arms embody the republic's desire for progress.